stellar/awesome-stellar/README.md

 - [StellarExpert](https://stellar.expert/explorer/public/) - Block explorer and analytics platform for the Stellar network.

 - [Stellarbeat](https://stellarbeat.io/) - Information about nodes and validators on the network - includes a quorum monitor.

+- [Galactic Vision](galactic.vision) - A 3D network and quorum explorer.

 ## Understanding the Stellar Consensus Protocol